 Appealing Real Property Valuation

 The Assessor mails a notice of valuation to real property owners May 1 of each year.
-If a property owner believes the Assessor has incorrectly valued or classified the property, or that it was not valued fairly as compared to other properties, an appeal may be filed between May 1 and June 1.
-Any mail Appeal must be postmarked no later than June 1, 2021.
+If a property owner believes the Assessor has incorrectly valued or classified the property, or that it was not valued fairly as compared to other properties, an appeal may be filed beginning May 1 through June 1.
+Any mail Appeal must be postmarked no later than June 1, 2022.